BibleBot/OldWebsite/terms.md

 <h3>Changes</h3>

-<p>We reserve the right, at my sole discretion, to modify or replace these Terms at any time.
+<p>We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 If a revision is material We will try to provide at least 30 days notice prior to any new terms taking effect.
-What constitutes a material change will be determined at my sole discretion.</p>
+What constitutes a material change will be determined at our sole discretion.</p>

 <h3>Contact Us</h3>